Queen Margaret University: Former campuses

-Before moving to a new campus just outside Musselburgh, Queen Margaret University had been based in campuses in Corstorphine (to the West of Edinburgh), in Leith, and at the Gateway Theatre – Scotland's International Drama Centre – (a former television studio previously owned by Scottish Television) on Elm Row, Leith Walk.
+Before moving to a new campus just outside Musselburgh in the autumn of 2007, Queen Margaret University had been based at three campuses throughout Edinburgh.
+They were located in Corstorphine (to the West of Edinburgh), in Leith, and at the Gateway Theatre – home of the university’s leading Drama School and Scotland's International Drama Centre.
+The Gateway Theatre was a former television studio previously owned by Scottish Television on Elm Row, Leith Walk.

-New Campus
+New campus

 In 2007–2008, the university brought together students from its three campuses in Edinburgh by moving to a new purpose-built campus near Musselburgh, East Lothian.
 Costing £100 million, the new campus covers 35 acre and holds educational buildings, a students union, a small gym and halls of residence of more than 800 rooms.

 QMU has been "touted as the country's greenest University campus".
 The campus was designed by Dyer Architects to exceed current environmental standards and sets a new benchmark in sustainable design.
 The entire development transformed a 35 acre site from low-grade farmland into landscaped parkland.

 The new campus was officially opened by Her Majesty the Queen on 4 July 2008.

-In June 2015, Queen Margaret University, Edinburgh announced it would hold public consultations for plans to build a new innovation park and shopping hub on open land around the Musselburgh campus.
+In June 2015, Queen Margaret University announced it would hold public consultations for plans to build a new innovation park and shopping hub on open land around the Musselburgh campus.
 Site proposals are being developed by CAM-SCI, a Cambridge-based economic consultancy, which has developed science parks across the UK.